-The Toronto Hockey Club, known and the “Blueshirts” later Maple Leafs, captured their first Stanley Cup on March 11, 1914, with a 6-0 home ice shutout against the Canadiens.
-The was Montreal’s first ever appearance in a Stanley Cup championship series.
+The Toronto Hockey Club, known as the “Blueshirts” later Maple Leafs, captured their first Stanley Cup on March 11, 1914, with a 6-0 home-ice shutout against the Canadiens.
+The was Montreal’s first-ever appearance in a Stanley Cup championship series.

 The Montreal Maroons scored an NHL-record four goals in overtime, on March 11, 1934, to beat the Rangers 7-3.
 Russ Blinco scored two of the four goals as teams played a full 10-minute overtime period instead of the sudden death format we are used to today.

 A Trio of Milestones for Denis Savard

 “Savoir-Faire” hit three different personal milestones on the date, all as a member of the Blackhawks.
 On March 11, 1987, Savard became the sixth player in Blackhawks’ franchise history to score 250 goals during a 3-2 loss to the visiting Blues.

 Three years later, Savard became the 26th player in NHL history to score 1,000 career points, with an assist in another loss to St. Louis, this time 6-4.

 Lastly, on March 11, 1996, Savard scored two goals and an assist to become the 15th player to accumulate 1,300 NHL points, as the Blackhawks won 8-4 over the visiting Florida Panthers.